n-stuff/window-system/README.md

 ## Examples

-The code is developed on Windows 10 64bit, macOS Catalina, and Ubuntu 18.04 64bit installed in a virtual machine.
+The code is developed on Windows 10, macOS Catalina, and Ubuntu 20.04.
 Once .NET Core is installed, samples and tests work out-of-the-box.

 To run the samples launcher use the following command: